foldda/charian/README.md

 Then, a data "courier" process takes over transporting the data container in the form of a string.
 Such a process can be saving the string to a file or a database table, or sending it to a network destination via a network protocol.

-A data-receiving client, upon having received the RDA string, would -
+A data-receiving program, upon having received the RDA string, would -

 1) use the Parse method to convert the string back to an Rda container, and
 2) use the Getter methods to "unpack" and consume the data items from the container.